The Proxy Advisor Balance of Power May Be Shifting

 In response to the SEC’s interpretive August 2019 guidance, ISS on October 31 filed suit to declare the interpretive guidance unlawful.
-After the SEC released its proposed rules, ISS stated they would put the lawsuit on hold until they saw what the final rules would be.
-We suspect the final rules will be similar in principle to the proposed rules and that the lawsuit will resume in due time.
+After the SEC released its proposed rules, ISS put its lawsuit on hold, only to reactivate it in August 2020 shortly after the SEC released its final rules.

-2. The SEC exceeded their rulemaking authority in the interpretive release by bypassing the notice-and-comment procedures of the Administrative Procedure Act.
+- The SEC exceeded their rulemaking authority by bypassing the notice-and-comment procedures of the Administrative Procedure Act.

-3. The interpretive release is arbitrary and capricious.
+- The rule is arbitrary and capricious.
 This argument attacks the SEC’s claim that it isn’t changing its position when, according to ISS, the change is non-trivial and there is no evidence that the regulatory framework in the Investment Advisers Act is insufficient.

-Our view is that the SEC’s proposed rules from November 5, 2019 will substantially short-circuit arguments two and three.
+In our view, the proposed rules from November 2019 short-circuit arguments two and three.
 The proposed rule is intended to follow the Administrative Procedure Act and has invited extensive commentary.
-Additionally, the SEC explains in even greater detail the basis for its position and why its position is consistent with historical actions taken to broaden and interpret proxy solicitation in a principles-based fashion.
+Even more commentary, deliberation, and modification occurred between the proposed and final rule.
+The SEC also goes to great length to explain the basis for its position and why its position is consistent with historical actions taken to broaden and interpret proxy solicitation in a principles-based fashion.

-That leaves the first argument that the nature of ISS’ actions do not logically meet the definition of proxy solicitation.
-Here we’re also skeptical of ISS’ ability to prevail, given a court must effectively rule that the SEC can’t revise and amend the Exchange Act.
-That’s a tall order given the decades of precedent that already exist in the SEC amending the Exchange Act to fit evolving circumstances.
+leaves the first argument: ISS’ actions do not logically meet the definition of proxy solicitation.
+Here we’re also skeptical of ISS’ ability to prevail because it would require a court to effectively rule that the SEC can’t revise and amend the Exchange Act.
+In fact, the SEC has decades of precedent doing precisely that in response to evolving circumstances.

-In any event, this lawsuit is likely to drag on for quite some time and we intend to monitor it closely.
+In any event, this lawsuit and the SEC’s intent to reassess the 2020 rules are likely to drag on for quite some time.
+We intend to monitor what happens.

 In many respects, the SEC waited, planned, analyzed, and waited some more…before springing into action in late 2019 with a comprehensive series of interpretive releases and proposed rules.
-The clarity and relative suddenness of it took nearly all industry experts by surprise.
-But here we are, on the precipice of a major shift in the power that proxy advisors hold.
+Then, it waited, planned, analyzed, and sprang into action again in July 2020 with final rules.
+This was not a slapdash process.